 - does not have a supply of potable water that is adequate for its intended use, or does not have sanitary facilities that are adequate for its intended use.

-- Swimming Pools: Swimming pool fences (including fences or building walls that form part of a swimming pool fence) must comply with clause F9 of the NZ Building Code and also the Building Act 2004.
-(Refer to Pool Fencing for more information).
+- Swimming Pools: Swimming pool barriers (including fences or building walls that form part of a swimming pool barrier) must comply with clause F9 of the NZ Building Code and also the Building Act 2004.
+(Refer to Residential Pools for more information).

 - Stormwater / Water Runoff: The Council will investigate stormwater issues when they arise from work that has or should have had a Building Consent or results from overflow from the street.
 Otherwise, stormwater is a private matter, please contact Citizens Advice Bureau.
 In general, the responsibility of natural stormwater flows must be accepted by property owners.
 Additional artificial flows such as those generated by re-contouring land or development (such as paving or landscaping) should be contained within the property which generates them, but for further information contact the Water & Wastewater Unit of your local Council.

 - Boundary Encroachment: An encroachment can occur when a building or a fence is over the boundary.
 This is technically a trespass for which the encroaching owner is legally responsible, whether or not they erected the building or fence.
 The Court has certain powers to help in the case of encroachments.
 Seek advice from your lawyer or local Citizens Advice Bureau.